gjohl/ml-practice/notes/engineering/fastai.md

 This makes random forests a useful first model when tackling a new big dataset, as it can give an insight into how useful each column is.

+A comment on explainability, regarding feature importance compared to SHAP, LIME etc.
+These explain the _model_, so to be useful the model needs to be accurate.
+If you use feature importance from a bad model then the columns it claims are important might not actually be.
+So the usefulness of explainability techniques boils down to what models can they explain and how accurate are those models.

 **Out-of-bag error**
 For each tree, we trained on a subset of the rows.
 We can then see how each one performed on the held out data; this is the out-of-bag error per tree.
 We can average this over all of the trees to get an overall OOB error for the forest.